Pittsburgh SectionPublished on March 6th, 2009 | Edited by: Peter Wray

-The early bird registration deadline is extended until September 1.
-The fee is only $85 per player.
-The fee increases to $95 after September 1.
+The early bird registration and prepay deadline is September 1.
+The fee is only $90 per player.
+Make checks payable to The Pittsburgh Section of The American Ceramic Society.

 Anyone that would like to sponsor a hole for just $85 or would like to donate prizes is asked to contact Bill, Jim, or any of the Pittsburgh Section Officers.